 The Long Range Statewide Transportation plan includes a comprehensive inventory of transportation services and infrastructure, forecasts of demand, asset condition and performance and an analysis of the trends affecting transportation in Ohio.
 Please visit ODOT’s website to view Ohio’s LRSTP.

 The Transportation Improvement Program, or TIP, is the Richland County Metropolitan Planning Organization’s (MPO) four-year transportation planning document.
 This document presents a fiscally balanced, multimodal transportation program for the region that includes project which have received federal funding and state and locally funded projects of regional significance that have been identified through the transportation planning process.
 It is also a requirement of the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) that all projects using federal funds be listed in the TIP.

-The Statewide Transportation Improvement Program, or STIP, is Ohio’s four-year transportation planning document.
+The Statewide Transportation Improvement Plan, or STIP, is Ohio's four year transportation planning document.
 It serves two main purposes.
-First, to present the fiscally balanced, multimodal transportation program for the state of Ohio which includes both federal and state funded projects scheduled for some phase of implementation within the four-year period.
+First, to present the fiscally balanced, multi-modal transportation program for the state of Ohio which includes both federal and state funded projects scheduled for some phase of implementation within the four year period.
 Second, it serves as the reference document required by the FHWA and FTA for use in approving federal funds for transportation projects in Ohio.
 To view more information on the Ohio STIP, please visit the ODOT STIP page on the ODOT website.

 The MPO must, on an annual basis, prepare a list that includes all federally funded projects authorized or revised to increase obligations of funds in the preceding Fiscal Year.